-6.1.
-Competitors' Orientation Meeting
+6.1 Competitors' Orientation Meeting

 Prior to the start of the WBC Event, a Competitor Orientation Meeting will take place, either online or in person.
 This meeting is mandatory for all competitors.
 During this meeting, the WBC stage manager and presiding head judges will make announcements, explain the competition flow, review the competition schedule, share images of the stage and backstage areas.
 This will be an opportunity for competitors to ask questions and/or voice concerns to the WBC Stage Manager and/or presiding head judges.
 After the meeting, the competitor will receive a form indicating their chosen station layout, judge placement, equipment placement, and their temperature request.
 This form must be returned to WCE.
-If a competitor has not made advance plans with the WCE event organizer and does not attend the online orientation meeting, they are subject to disqualification by the presiding head judges.
+If a competitor has not made advance plans with the WCE event organizer and does not attend the online orientation meeting, they are subject to disgualification by the presiding head judges.

-6.2.
-Preparation Practice Room
+6.2 Preparation Practice Room

 There will be a staging area designated as the competitors' preparation/practice room.
 The table layout cannot be altered in the preparation/practice room.
 This area will be reserved for the competitors, coaches, volunteers, and any WBC officials.
-Judges, press/media, competitor's family members and supporters may not be present in this area without consent from the WCE event organizers.
+Judges, press/media, competitor's family members, and supporters may not be present in this area without consent from the WCE event organizers.
 WCE preparation/practice room access will be restricted to the competitor, 1 coach, and 1 helper/interpreter, unless otherwise communicated by the stage manager.
+Competitors that violate backstage rules after being warned once by a stage manager or staff may be disqualified.
 Competitors will be able to store their equipment, accessories, ingredients, etc. in this room at their own risk.
 Refrigerators and freezers will be provided for any ingredients that need to stay cold or frozen.
 This room will also include a dishwashing station for competitors to use to wash glass and barware.
 Competitors are responsible for keeping track of and cleaning their own dishes and glassware.
 Runners and event staff are not responsible for breakage or loss of dishes or competitor items.
+There will be no power provided to competitors in the backstage area.
+Competitors cannot plug equipment into any sockets found in the backstage area.
+Any equipment found to be plugged in outside of the competitors practice, preparation, and stage time will be removed.

-6.3.
-Practice Time
+6.3 Practice Time